top of page

 Brain Breaks - Jump Rope Shapes

-• Materials Needed: String or jump ropes.
+• Materials Needed: Jump ropes or pieces of string.

 Activity 8: Beanbag Fun